azat-co/node-patterns/README.md

 ---

-HTTP request to get an auth token, then to fetch data, then to PUT an update.
+# Example

+HTTP requests to:

+1. Get an auth token
+1. Fetch data
+1. PUT an update

 They must be executed in a certain order.